MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/secure-communication.md

 ### Certificate provisioning

 Certificate provisioning for kubelets is done using [TLS bootstrapping](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping/).
-For all other certificates, YAML-based key and certificate creation is used.
+For all other certificates, use YAML-based key and certificate creation.

 - The certificates are stored at /etc/kubernetes/pki
 - The keys are RSA 4096, EcdsaCurve: P384